WLWI-FM: History

-This station first began broadcasting on July 15, 1969, as WCOV-FM, the FM partner to AM station WCOV (now WGMP).
+This station first began broadcasting on July 15, 1969, as WCOV-FM, the FM partner to AM station WCOV (now WGMP) and television station WCOV-TV.
 The station was acquired by Griffin Broadcasting Corporation in April 1973 and the callsign was changed to WKLH.
 This callsign would also prove short-lived as the station was acquired by the Colonial Broadcasting Company in December 1977 and the call letters were changed to WLWI.

-The company changed the call letters of newly acquired AM station WBAM (now WMSP) to "WLWI" on March 11, 1985, so the FM station was assigned the current WLWI-FM call letters by the FCC on the same day.
+The company changed the call letters of newly acquired AM station WBAM (now WMSP) to WLWI on March 11, 1985, so the FM station was assigned the current WLWI-FM call letters by the FCC on the same day.

 In September 1994, Colonial Company, Inc., the holding company that owned WLWI-FM licensee Colonial Broadcasting Company, Inc., reached an agreement to sell control of the licensee corporation to Robert E. Lowder.
 The deal was approved by the FCC on December 8, 1994, and the transaction was consummated on March 8, 1995.

 In January 1998, Robert E. Lowder agreed to sell licensee Colonial Broadcasting Company, Inc., to Cumulus Holdings, Inc. The deal was approved by the FCC on March 10, 1998.
 In December 1998, the license for WLWI-FM was transferred to Cumulus Licensing Corp.
 The deal was approved by the FCC on December 12, 1998, and the transaction was finalized on December 31, 1998.

 On July 14, 2010, WLWI-FM added the syndicated Rick and Bubba morning show, formerly on sister station WHHY-FM.